|Dean's Institutional Fellowship (Half Tuition Waiver)|

 - The number of fellowships awarded will be determined by the President’s Office every year.

-- A recipient of the fellowship is required to work 5 hours per week as a portion of tuition being waived.
+- Recipient of the fellowship is required to work 5 hours per week as a portion of tuition being waived.
 Fellowship work starts from week two of the semester and ends the week before the final week.
 Spring break, winter break and any school holidays are excluded.

 - Fellowship work can be pre-assigned by the university.